 But that was only the start of the story.
 On rising ground within sight of Bryn Celli Ddu, and with views of prominent landmarks such as the Snowdonia mountain range, we discovered four new unrecorded rock art outcrops.

 The cups themselves numbered in their dozens – the largest concentration, on ‘Outcrop 1’, was made up of at least 40 – and while at first glance the marks appeared to be scattered randomly, on closer inspection we could see clusters forming ‘rosette’ patterns, while others seemed to follow the lines of natural fissures in the rock.
 Still more formed ‘dumbbell’ motifs, where two cups are linked by a shallow groove.

-To be part of the project, and to volunteer for the excavation in June, please contact Seren Griffiths on Sgriffiths7@uclan.ac.uk.
+To be part of the project, and to volunteer for the excavation in June, please contact Dr Ffion Reynolds on firstname.lastname@example.org.

-An Archaeology Open Day will take place on the 17 of June at Bryn Celli Ddu itself, with workshops, art installations, and tours of the Bryn Celli Ddu monument and the excavation.
-There will also be a stargazing event on the evening of the 16 of June.
+An Archaeology Open Day will take place on the 16 of June 2018 at Bryn Celli Ddu itself, with workshops, art installations, and tours of the Bryn Celli Ddu monument and the excavation.
+There will also be a stargazing event, with date announced in Spring 2018.

-The Bryn Celli Ddu Public Archaeology Project is a partnership between Cadw, Manchester Metropolitan University and UCLAN, directed by Dr. Ffion Reynolds, Dr. Seren Griffiths, Dr. Ben Edwards and Adam Stanford.
+The Bryn Celli Ddu Public Archaeology Project is a partnership between Cadw, Manchester Metropolitan University, directed by Dr. Ffion Reynolds, Dr. Seren Griffiths, Dr. Ben Edwards and Adam Stanford.